Chapter 7 of 9

 Take a moment to appreciate what you've done:

 This is more than most founders ever do.
 Most jump straight to building and wonder why it doesn't work.
+You've built what amounts to a launch pad—a structured foundation that makes every subsequent step more directed, more efficient, and more likely to succeed.

 You're not going to make that mistake.